FortressOS/hakurei/README.md

 [![Go Reference](https://pkg.go.dev/badge/git.ophivana.moe/cat/fortify.svg)](https://pkg.go.dev/git.ophivana.moe/cat/fortify)

-Lets you run graphical applications as another user ~~in an Android-like sandbox environment~~ (WIP) with a nice NixOS module to configure target users and provide launchers and desktop files for your privileged user.
+Lets you run graphical applications as another user in a confined environment with a nice NixOS module to configure target users and provide launchers and desktop files for your privileged user.

 Why would you want this?